 OFFICE: Loria 657

-Tim Barringer is Paul Mellon Professor of the History of Art and Director of Graduate Studies.
-He specializes in eighteenth-, nineteenth- and twentieth-century art and visual culture of Britain and the British Empire, American art and museum studies.
+Tim Barringer is Paul Mellon Professor of the History of Art.
+He specializes in the eighteenth-, nineteenth- and twentieth-century art of Britain and the British Empire, nineteenth-century American and German art and museum studies.
 Following positions at the Victoria and Albert Museum, the Universities of London and Birmingham in Great Britain, he came to Yale in 1998.
-His books include Reading the Pre-Raphaelites (1998), Men at Work (2005) Opulence and Anxiety (2007), catalogue for an exhibition at Compton Verney, and Before and After Modernism: Byam Shaw, Rex Vicat Cole, Yinka Shonibare (2010).
+His books include Reading the Pre-Raphaelites (Yale, 1998), Men at Work: Art and Labour in Victorian Britain (Yale, 2005) Opulence and Anxiety (2007), catalogue for an exhibition at Compton Verney, and Before and After Modernism (Central St Martins, 2010).

 Barringer was curator with Andrew Wilton, American Sublime: Landscape Painting in the United States, 1825-1880 (London: Tate, 2002).
 With Gillian Forrester and Barbaro Martinez-Ruiz, he co-curated Art and Emancipation in Jamaica: Isaac Mendes Belisario and his Worlds, (Yale, 2007).
 The accompanying book was awarded the Alfred Barr Prize of the College Art Association.

 Tim Barringer has been active as an advisor of Ph.D. dissertations at Yale, has served as Director of Undergraduate Studies and Director of Graduate Studies in the History of Art Department and was winner of the Sarai Ribicoff teaching prize in 2004.
 In 2009 he was the Slade Professor of Fine Art at the University of Cambridge.
 The lectures, ‘Broken Pastoral: Art and Music in Britain, Gothic Revival to Punk Rock’ will appear as a monograph.